AnantharamanLab/TYMEFLIES_Viral/Reconstruct_vMAGs/README.md

 (1) Filter tail AMGs

-Any one AMG that is placed in either ends of a scaffold or any n AMGs that are placed in either ends of a scaffold in tandem will be filtered
+Any AMG placed at either ends of a scaffold or any number of AMGs placed at either ends of a scaffold in tandem were filtered.

 (2) Filter AMGs that have any v-scores (KEGG and Pfam v-scores) >= 1

-In the original VIBRANT annotation result, we can parse the v-scores for individual AMG proteins.
-If any AMG has its any v-scores (KEGG, Pfam, and VOG v-scores) >= 1 (representing a viral-like nature), we will filter this AMG.
+The KEGG v-scores and Pfam v-scores for individual AMGs were parsed out from the VIBRANT result.
+If any AMG had its any v-scores (KEGG or Pfam v-scores) ≥ 1 (representing a viral-like nature), this AMG was filtered.

 (3) Filter AMGs with flanking genes of v-scores (only KEGG v-scores) < 0.25

-For AMGs (or multiple AMGs placed in tandem) surrounded by all their flanking gene with v-scores < 0.25, it  indicates that these AMGs are surrounded by non-viral (cellular) genes.
-These AMGs will be filtered due to that they are likely to be non-viral (cellular) in origin too.
+For any AMG (or multiple AMGs placed in tandem) surrounded by all their flanking genes with v-scores < 0.25 (only KEGG v-scores considered here), it indicated that these AMGs were surrounded by non-viral (cellular) genes.
+These AMGs were filtered due to that they were likely to be non-viral (cellular) in origin

 (4) Filter AMGs that have COG category as T or B

-We used eggNOG-mapper v2  (in March 2023) to annotate all AMG proteins.
-We obtained the COG category information for all AMG proteins.
-If any AMG has its COG category assigned as T (Signal Transduction) or B (Chromatin Structure and dynamics), we  will filter this AMG.
+The eggNOG-mapper v2 (in March 2023) was used to annotate all AMG proteins to get COG category assignment.
+If any AMG had its COG category assigned as “T” (Signal Transduction) or “B” (Chromatin Structure and dynamics), this AMG was then filtered.

 [Result]